Food Hygiene Rating

 The primary purpose of a Food Hygiene Rating scheme is to empower consumers so they can make more informed choices about where they buy their food.
 The scheme can also encourage businesses to raise their hygiene standards.

 Under the Food Hygiene Rating scheme, each food business is given a score that reflects the inspection findings.
-The score may be displayed at the food business and on a government website where consumers can see the scores for all the businesses in their local area.
+The score may be displayed at the food business and on Gov.UK Food Standards Agency.
+You can see the scores for all the businesses in their local area.

 National food hygiene rating scheme